Quantum-Software-Development/Limits-Calculus-I/README.md

 In this case, the highest-order term in the numerator is 2x4, and the highest-order term in the denominator is x3.

+As x approaches infinity, 2x4 grows much faster than x3, and so the function f(x) approaches zero.